Elizabeth Foreman Lewis: Early years and education

 Elizabeth Foreman was born in Baltimore, Maryland, May 24, 1892.
-She studied art at the Maryland Institute of Fine Arts from 1909–1910.
+She studied art at the Maryland Institute of Fine Arts from 1909 to 1910.
 Of that time, she has said, My sister and I grew up in a world of books, country life, horses, dogs, and a variety of other pets, a background threaded by colorful strands of wit, hearty laughter, singing, hospitality, and naturally in Maryland, good food.
 Our chief instruction, beside that of school and church, came from the proverbs in the home.
 Sometimes I think these brief, pungent expressions of man's age-old wisdom have had more influence than anything else in shaping my life.
 When editors and secretaries weary of my endless re-writing, they do not guess that I am still at the mercy of ten words which accompanied every girlhood task: 'If worth doing at all, it is worth doing well!'

-She attended a secretarial school in Baltimore from 1916–1917, preparatory to travel to China for the Methodist Women's Board.
+She attended a secretarial school in Baltimore from 1916 to 1917, preparatory to travel to China for the Methodist Women's Board.
 Later in 1917, she received religious instruction at the Bible Seminary in New York.